Elevator-Robot/Donezo/iOS-SETUP.md

-# 📱 iOS Setup Guide for Donezo
+# 📱 iOS Setup Guide for Doink

-## 🚀 How to Use Donezo on iOS
+## 🚀 How to Use Doink on iOS

 ### **Option 1: Use in Safari (Recommended)**
 1. Open Safari on your iPhone or iPad
-2. Navigate to the Donezo app URL
+2. Navigate to the Doink app URL (https://mydoink.com)
 3. The app will work perfectly in Safari with all features

 ### **Option 2: Add to Home Screen (PWA)**
-1. Open Safari and navigate to the Donezo app
+1. Open Safari and navigate to the Doink app (https://mydoink.com)
 2. Tap the **Share** button (square with arrow pointing up)
 3. Scroll down and tap **"Add to Home Screen"**
 4. Tap **"Add"** to confirm